Dhirubhai Ambani: Death

 Ambani was admitted to the Breach Candy Hospital in Mumbai on 24 June 2002 after he suffered a major stroke.
 It was his second stroke, the first had occurred in February 1986 and had paralyzed his right hand.
 He was in a coma for more than a week and a number of doctors were consulted.
-He died on 6 July 2002.
+He died on 6 July 2002 at the age of 69.

 Post death

 Following his first stroke in 1986, Ambani handed over control of Reliance to his sons, Mukesh and Anil.
 In November 2004, Mukesh in an interview admitted to having differences with Anil over ownership issues.
 He also said that the differences "are in the private domain".

 After the death of Dhirubhai Ambani, the group was split into Reliance Industries Limited headed by Mukesh, and Reliance Anil Dhirubhai Ambani Group headed by Anil.
 So finally Mukesh Ambani was elected as the CEO and Anil Ambani was elected as the chairperson.

-As of 2017, the company has more than 250,000 employees.
+As of 2017, the company had more than 250,000 employees.
 In 2012, Reliance Industries was one of the two Indian companies to be ranked among the top 100 in the Fortune 500 list of the world's largest companies by revenue.

 In popular media

 In 1988 an unauthorized biography of Dhirubhai Ambani, by Hamish McDonald with the title The Polyester Prince, outlined all his political and business conquests.
 The book was not published in India because the Ambanis threatened legal action; an updated version went on sale under the title Ambani and Sons in 2010, and there has been no action against the publisher so far.

-A Hindi film said to be inspired by the life of Dhirubhai Ambani was released on 12 January 2007.
-Guru, directed by filmmaker Mani Ratnam, cinematography by Rajiv Menon and music by A.R.
-Rahman shows the struggle of a man striving to make his mark in the Indian business world with a fictional Shakti Group of Industries.
+A Bollywood movie Guru, directed by filmmaker Mani Ratnam, is said to be set on the life of Dhirubhai Ambani due to similarities between the plot and Ambani's life.
+However, Ratnam has denied that is a biography but has said it draws the "essence of the character" from real life.